How to Sell Private Label Cosmetics in 6 Steps

 3. Request Samples & Review Products

-If you search for private label cosmetics suppliers online, you’ll see most offer low-cost sample kits or single samples.
-In general, expect to pay between $40 to $100 per company to have samples shipped to you.
-Going this route costs money but gives you a chance to check out products in person.
-If you can attend an industry trade show, you can pick up loads of samples all at once, plus test out samples on the show floor.
+Most private label cosmetics suppliers offer low-cost sample kits or single samples.
+In general, expect to pay between $50 to $150 per company to have samples shipped to you.
+Going this route costs money but gives you the crucial chance to check out products in person—making it worth the investment.

-However you acquire samples, once you have them, your next step is to thoroughly review each product to see if it meets your expectations and fits your beauty brand.
-Here, your opinion matters most, but it’s also a good idea to get input from others.
+However you acquire samples, your next step is to thoroughly review each product to see if it meets your expectations and fits your beauty brand.
+Here, your opinion matters most, but getting input from others is also a good idea.

 If you have a shop, spa, or set of clients, you can get them involved in trying different products to see what everyone likes.
 After all, they’re your potential buyers.
 If you don’t have an existing clientele to tap, gather some friends to try products and provide feedback.

-It might take a few rounds of reviews and maybe even a few rounds of sample items from different suppliers, but eventually, you’ll find a collection that defines your brand.
-When you have a solid idea of the line you want to sell, it’s time to think about how you’ll sell it.
+It might take a few rounds of reviews and maybe even a few rounds of sample items from different suppliers, but eventually you’ll find a collection that defines your brand.

 4. Decide How to Sell Your Cosmetics Line